DataSF/datasf.github.io/academy/_posts/2017-12-22-intro-to-power-bi.md

 ## Prerequisites

 Participants should have a good working knowledge of pivot tables.
 This is a fast-paced intermediate level Data Academy course.
 Working knowledge of higher level programming languages such as R or Python can be substituted for pivot tables.
 Exceptions are rare and at the approval of the instructor.

+Participants must work with their IT department to ensure Power BI Desktop is installed prior to taking the course.

 ## Upcoming courses scheduled